CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 At **Scavenging** level 15 with the default multiplier of 0.2 and radius of 4m, the final near scan radius would be 7 meters.
 > [!WARNING]
 > A very high near scan radius can have a performance impact, especially in dense areas with many objects.
-## Interval between Skill System updates
-* Config setting: `skill_upd_interval`
-* Default: `29711`

-Time in milliseconds between updates.
-You'll probably never have a need to change this.
-> [!NOTE]
-> Skill level-ups occur very rarely, so the skill system update does not need to happen often--you may go entire play sessions without a level-up, and even the default value of ~30s is arguably overkill.
 ## Name of the skill used for this check
 * Config setting: `haru_skill_name`
 * Default: `scavenging`